 Another anti-IL-17 agent, brodalumab, has been studied in PsA, with some evidence of benefit .
 However, at least one manufacturer has discontinued their development program for this agent due to concerns about suicidal ideation and completed suicides in the clinical trials for psoriasis and PsA.
 The overall level of risk for suicidality associated with the anti-IL-17 agents is unknown.
 Additional trials will be helpful to further clarify the efficacy and safety of the individual agents.

 Ustekinumab — Ustekinumab is a human monoclonal antibody to the shared p40 subunit of IL-12 and IL-23, which interferes with receptor binding to immune cells.
 It is commercially available for the treatment of both psoriasis and PsA and is administered by subcutaneous injection (45 mg, given initially and four weeks later, then every 12 weeks).
 A higher dose of ustekinumab is used for patients with coexistent moderate-to-severe plaque psoriasis weighing greater than 100 kg (220 lbs) (90 mg initially and four weeks later, followed by 90 mg every 12 weeks) [80,81].
 IL-23 is important in triggering the production of IL-17, which has a role in immune regulation and in mediating joint injury.
 IL-23 also triggers the release of IL-22, which has been implicated in keratinocyte proliferation and new bone formation in an animal model of enthesitis .
-(See "Treatment of psoriasis", section on 'Ustekinumab'.)
+(See "Treatment of psoriasis in adults", section on 'Ustekinumab'.)

 The efficacy and safety of ustekinumab for PsA has been demonstrated in several randomized trials, which included patients who had active PsA despite having received either NSAIDs, a conventional nonbiologic DMARD, or a TNF inhibitor [83-85].
 As examples: